ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/navigation/token-format.md

 Name Tokens must either start with "/" or "!/" and contains one or many segment separated by "/".
 For example, `http://www.arcbees.com/#!/products/gwtp` is a route token using a *hashbang*.

-Routes can contain path and query-string parameters that can then be extracted from the `PlaceRequest` object. `PlaceManager.getCurrentPlaceRequest()` or `Presenter.prepareFromRequest(PlaceRequest)` can be used to access the current place request and the associated parameters.
+Routes can contain path and query-string parameters that can then be extracted from the `PlaceRequest` object.

-Token Parameters can be accessed with `PlaceRequest.getParameter("key", "defaultValue")`. "defaultValue" is a value that will be returned if the parameter "key" is missing from the request.

 ### Path Parameters
 A route token can contain path parameters.
 Those parameters are defined between curly braces and take up a whole path segment.
 For example, `/users/{userId}/photos/{albumId}/{photoId}` defines 3 path parameters: "userId", "albumId" and "photoId".